fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/led-meter/README.en.md

 ## Notes

-- Capture so that one LED lamp occupies most of the camera view.
+- Capture so that one LED lamp occupies most of the camera's field of view.
 - The sample script does not work if two or more LED lamps are detected.
 - Only read and green can be detected.
 - Colors of images vary slightly depending on the type of camera.